 Best Hiking Underwear for Men

-Underwear isn’t the most exciting thing to talk about in terms of men’s hiking clothes.
-However, they’re an important part of your wardrobe and a poor pair of underwear can ruin a hike, especially a multiday trek.
+Hiking underwear isn’t the most exciting thing to talk about in men’s hiking clothes.
+However, they’re an essential part of your wardrobe, and a poor pair of underwear can ruin a hike, especially a multiday trek.

-I’ve always opted for a nice compression short or lightweight underwear from ExOfficio.
+I’ve always opted for nice compression shorts or lightweight underwear from Icebreaker.
 However, I recently tried out Saxx underwear and can officially say I’m a convert.
-I was a little skeptical that the “new tech” would really make an impact on my underwear.
+I was skeptical that the “new tech” would impact my underwear.

-If you’re unfamiliar with Saxx the underwear has a small pouch for your business.
-After, extended use I can say it’s a phenomenal feature that works perfectly.
+If you’re unfamiliar with Saxx, the underwear has a small pouch for your business.
+After extended use, I can say it’s a phenomenal feature that works perfectly.
 There is no need for adjustments when putting them on and off.
-The result is exceptional comfort that does an effective job of pulling away moisture and heat.
+The result is exceptional comfort that does an adequate job of pulling away moisture and heat.

 Best Men’s Hiking Shoes and Boots